StackHawk’s official Jira Cloud integration.

 - Click on

-Actions -> Send to Jira
+Actions > Send to Jira

 - Fill out the Jira ticket details.
 Findings can be promoted with either a new Jira issue, or linked to an existing Jira issue.

-Creating a new issue: Select the project you want the created ticket to be associated with.
-The created issue will be made with the Bug issuetype.
+Bug issue type.
 The created issue will have details about those findings.
 Click Create Issue, and the Jira issue will be created and associated with the scan findings.

-Linking an existing issue: Select the issue from the query search you want associated with your Jira ticket.
+Linking an Existing Issue: Select the issue from the query search you want associated with your Jira ticket.
 The linked issue will receive a comment with the details of the vulnerability findings.
 Click

-- In Jira, go to
+- In Jira Cloud, go to

-Apps -> Manage Your Apps -> StackHawk for Jira
+Apps > Manage Your Apps > StackHawk for Jira

-Have any suggestions, feature requests, or feedback to share? drop us a line at email@example.com
+Have any suggestions, feature requests, or feedback to share?
+Drop us a line at email@example.com